fun-zoological-computing/LearningGitGitHub/quiz.md

 * Eta should be initialized with a random seed, and be selected for by comparing against a fitness criterion.

 ## Differences between Python MATLAB and BASH:
+### If Python is so good, Why hasnt Python replaced BASH as a system level language shell?
+* BASH is faster
+* os.system.
+* Python2.7 is used by many operating systems.
+* zsh replaces BASH.
+* bash does not support floats.
+### Which language has base 0 indexing
+a) Python
+b) Julia
+c) MATLAB
+d) BASH

+## Glob